On this page:

 3 |

 This capstone course is the culmination of your experiences throughout your program.
 You will apply your knowledge and skills to plan a large-scale event from start to finish with your class.
-Working with this group, you will determine the role that best suits your skillset and create the documentation needed to run an event effectively.
+Working with this group, you will determine the role that best suits your skillset, and create all of the documentation needed to effectively run an event.
 You will participate in client meetings to understand event goals, guest requirements, and event logistics, including expenses, budgets and revenue.
-The practical application of your skills will give you a fuller understanding of planning and executing an event.
+The practical application of your skills will provide you with a fuller understanding of what it takes to plan and execute an event.
 Pre-requisites:

 |